Nadieva/Python-3/README.md

 # Python-3

-Regarding measurement.py  measeurement name is supposed to be optional.
+Regarding measurement.py  measurement name is supposed to be optional.